 It seems like it’s snowing almost everywhere lately.
 I love doing activities that use what’s going on around us to keep things interesting and fresh!
-This snowflake craft is simple enough for preschoolers to do with a little direction , and don’t forget you can add in lessons about counting and estimation too!
+These marshmallow snowflakes craft is simple enough for preschoolers to do with a little direction , and don’t forget you can add in lessons about counting and estimation too!

 - Gather your materials.
 You will need a sheet of construction paper, white glue, mini marshmallows, and glitter.